-Cape Arago state park is a great place to go for those who want to spend a day outdoors or want to go whale watching.
+Cape Arago State Park is great for those who want to spend a day outdoors or go whale watching.
 The park also has opportunities.
 This is an excellent place for hiking, wildlife viewing, fishing opportunities, various bird watching, exploring the forest, viewing ocean lions, and sea kayaking.

 3. Cape Blanco State Park